Positive sectional curvature is not preserved under the Ricci flow in dimensions seven and thirteen: Introduction

 \subsection{Acknowledgements}

 We would like to thank Christoph B\"ohm for his suggestion on how to extend the argument from $W^7_{1,1 }$ to infinitely many spaces.
 We would also like to thank Anusha Krishnan for helpful discussions.
+We are greatful to an anonymous referee for invaluable comments and suggestions.
 This project was initiated while the first author was visiting the University of M\"unster.
 The first author wishes to thank the University of M\"unster for providing excellent working conditions.

 The first author was supported by grants PID2021-124195NB-C31 and PID2021-124195NB-C32 from the Agencia Estatal de Investigación and the Ministerio de Ciencia e Innovación (Spain).
 The second author was supported by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044-390685587, Mathematics M\"unster: Dynamics-Geometry-Structure, and by DFG grant ZA976/1-1 within the Priority Program SPP2026 ``Geometry at Infinity''.